July 14, 2012

 Thirteen days was interminable while on lockdown, yet right now I think over the last 13 days of my life and can’t remember half of it.
 Most people wouldn’t think twice about doing anything for two weeks, until it’s put into the proper context.
 The Cuban Missile Crisis lasted 13 days.
 Ask anyone who lived through it to tell you what a hellish eternity it was, teetering, if only brieﬂy, on the edge of nuclear annihilation.
 Ask anyone on day seven of a two-week master cleanse fast how they feel, or two new lovers separated for two weeks, or the parents of a lost child, or someone waiting two weeks for test results that will tell them whether they live or die.

+drug rehab in naples to ensure I am back to my health.
 Likewise, two weeks spent in the cold and dark—half-starved, without anything to occupy your mind, contemplating your past, your life, your crimes literal and spiritual, missing people you love, pondering your future as a convict, stressing about which penitentiary you will be sent to and what you will have to face once you get there, and soon and so forth—is its own particularly menacing brand of torment.

 The Stateville Northern Reception and Classiﬁcation Center (NRC) is a shining example of the future of “factory corrections.”
 The NRC serves as the major adult male intake and processing center for the northern portion of Illinois, which, incidentally, contains the Chicago metropolitan area where 10 million out of the 13 million people of Illinois live.
 This means that the bulk of the inmates in the entire Illinois Department of Corrections (IDOC) system are processed through Stateville.